JoinSports/Documentation/Use Cases/UpdateUser.md

 ## 5. Postconditions
 ### 5.1 Update of the user data successful
-The user has deleted his account and is forwarded to th login/registration page.
+The user has updated his account data.

 ### 5.2	Update of the user data failed
 If there were problems during the connection to the server the update failed.